Personfu/CYBERWORLDSOURCECODE/README.md

 >     - Changed the Waddle On login coins award from ```1000000``` to ```0```
 >     - Added 2 new lighting options to the igloos.
 Those are ```Holiday``` and ```Rainbow Migration```.
 The ```Holiday``` lighting can be unlocked at Penguin level 20 and the ```Rainbow Migration``` lighting can be unlocked at Penguin level 8.
 >     - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes (unfinished)
->     - Added 40 new Penguin colors.
+>     - Added 30 new Penguin colors.
 >     - Unlock the ```Valentine's Day chair``` at level 8.
 The ID for the chair is 278 and it will sell at the Igloo furniture shop for 40 coins.
 >     - And most importantly, the game is no longer in the original 32-bit state!
 This recreation is in a 64-bit state.
 >     - Version 1.13.2
 >     - Changed the default 3 igloo save slots to 10 (10 is the max, higher than 10 causes data corruption and errors).
 >     - Changed the default 130 max igloo furniture limit to 750.
 >     - Support for DirectX 12 and Vulkan.
-Note: DirectX 12 causes the game to crash while using windowed mode if you click out of the app.
 >     - Support for iL2CPP.
 >     - Added an annual looping event controller 3000.
 >     - Added a total of 58 new Igloo Music tracks.
 Now you have more different types of music to play in your igloo!